merovex-press/stranded-series/docs/80-Treatments/0101-discovery.md

 1. **Demonstration at Winsland Farm.** Later that day, Ephraim, Solomon & Winsland are at Winsland's Farm.
 Ephraim demonstrates the rifle to the astonishment of the other two, Boydell witnesses from a vantage point, not wanting to give away Solomon's work.
 He has MOOK-5 follow Ephraim, but Ephraim left the rifle at Winsland's Farm and headed to Philadelphia.

-1. **Kariwase raids Smithytown.** Kariwase conducts a raid on Smithytown, killing the men and carrying away some women and children.
+1. **Kariwase raids Chambersburg.** Kariwase conducts a raid on Chambersburg, killing the men and carrying away some women and children.
 The town is burned.
-Chester's son escapes and runs to Jeffrytown.
+Chester's son escapes and runs to Shippensburg.

 1. **Ephraim's Philadelphia capture.** Boydell has Solomon entertain Ephraim over dinner a couple nights later.
 Dorian arrived earlier that day.
 At dinner, Dorian and redcoats burst in and capture both Ephraim.
 Dorian is unusually rough with Solomon to complete the ruse.